Beth likes living life in the slow lane. She takes time to enjoy the little things in life.

 Quick DIY Method Using a Slushy Maker Cup

 If you're short of time, you can make a slushy or squishee at home by buying a branded slushy cup.
 This is my preferred method for making a crushed ice drink.
 It’s quicker and more reliable than the true DIY method described below.
 Keep the slushy cup in the freezer so that the liquid between the inner and outer sleeve is frozen ready for use.
 When you want to make your beverage, pour fruit juice or soda into the container.
 Massage it to transfer the coldness into the drink, and hey presto, you have a crushed ice drink in under a minute.

 How to Make a Homemade DIY Squishee "Cube"

-If you don’t want to buy a commercial slushy maker you can make your own quite easily.
+If you don’t want to buy a slushy maker, here's how to make your own DIY crushed ice drink.

 What You'll Need

 - Tap water

 - Fill up the freezer bag with tap water.
 Add the salt to the water.

 - The bag needs to be small enough so that when frozen it will fit inside a drinking cup (or a jug if you are intending to make a larger quantity of squishee).

 - Tie the top of the bag and place it in the freezer.